benmvp/slides/2018/reactathon/why-react.md

 <!-- .element: style="border: 0; background: none; margin: 0; box-shadow: none;" -->

 NOTES:
-- I'm a Principal Frontend Engineer on our Frontend Platform team
+- I'm a Principal Frontend Engineer at Eventbrite
+- Eventbrite is an online ticketing & events platform
+- Probably heard of us before; apparently Reactathon organizers haven't because they used one of our competitors
+- Part of our Frontend Platform team
-- We don't work on end-user features, but building the frontend platform that other devs build on top of
+- We don't typically work on end-user features, but building the frontend platform that other devs build on top of
 - Two main objectives: frontend infrastructure & component library

 /////

 <!-- .slide: data-background="url(../../img/giphy/james-harden-wesley-johnson-ankles.gif) no-repeat center" data-background-size="contain"-->

+NOTES:
+- Even though I've now lived in the Bay Area for over 15 years, I was born and raised in Houston, Texas
+- So I'm a die-hard Rockets fan
+- And this is gonna be our year

 =====